Sitges Film Festival

 SITGES - International Fantastic Film Festival of Catalonia (Festival Internacional de Cinema Fantàstic de Catalunya) is an annual film festival held in Sitges, Catalonia, Spain.
 It specializes in fantasy, horror and cult films.
-Established in 1968, the festival takes place every year, usually in early October, and is considered to be one of the world's top 3 largest and most prestigious genre film festivals, alongside Fantasia and Fantastic Fest.
+Established in 1968, the festival takes place every year, usually in early October, and is considered to be one of the world's top three largest and most prestigious genre film festivals, alongside Fantasia and Fantastic Fest.

 History

 The festival's origins lie in the International Week of Fantasy and Horror Movies, held in 1968.

-The 55th edition of the festival was held from 6 to 16 October 2022.
-It was the 22nd edition of the awards.
+The 58th edition of the festival was held from 9 to 19 October 2025.
+The winner of the Best Feature Film in SOFC was Emilie Blichfeldt for her film The Ugly Stepsister (Den stygge stesøsteren).

+In July 2026, the Sitges Film Festival and the International Federation of Film Critics announced the establishment of a three-member FIPRESCI jury awarding a FIPRESCI Award among the titles beginning with the 2026 festival edition.

 Venues

 The main venue of the Sitges Film Festival is the Auditori (Auditorium), located in the Hotel Melià Sitges, which has a capacity of 1,380 seats.
 In the same building the Tramuntana Room provides space for journalists to gather each morning.

 As of 2023, other venues are: Cine El Retiro, Cine Casino Prado, and various other venues in the "King Kong area" providing for exhibitions, gatherings, and other events.